hoangduytran/blender-manual/manual/editors/spreadsheet.rst

 Spreadsheet
 ***********

-The Spreadsheet editor is used to inspect geometry attributes.
+The Spreadsheet editor is used to inspect the geometry attributes of the :term:`active` object, typically in order to debug :doc:`geometry nodes </modeling/geometry_nodes/introduction>`.

 .. figure:: /images/editors_spreadsheet_interface.png
    :align: center